Social Work

 Admission to the SSW MSW Programs is dependent on application materials submitted during the regular application cycle for the program.
 The Council on Social Work Education (CSWE) sets the standards for social work education in the U.S. These standards along with the EWU Graduate Programs policies, and the SSW policies set the foundation for the admission criteria.

-4. If an International Student, meet the EWU requirements for an International Graduate Application.
+- International students will need to meet the EWU requirements for an International Graduate Application.

-Admission Requirements Specific to Advanced Standing MSW Program
+Admission Requirements Specific to the Advanced Standing MSW Program

 There are no exceptions to the criteria for advanced standing placement in the MSW Program.

-4. If an International Student, meet the EWU requirements for an International Graduate Application.
+- International students will need to meet the EWU requirements for an International Graduate Application.

 Contact the Graduate Program Director to discuss the program, admission requirements, transfer questions, or other graduate program questions at MSW@ewu.edu